G-CLI/G-CLI/README.md

 ## Installing

-The completed package will be available via the releases tab on Github and will be in the LabVIEW tools network soon!
+The latest package is available via the [releases tab on Github](https://github.com/JamesMc86/LabVIEW-CLI/releases) and is also available on the [LabVIEW Tools Network feed on VI Package Manager](vipm://wiresmith_technology_lib_labview_cli?repo_url=http://ftp.ni.com/evaluation/labview/lvtn/vipm)

 To install download the VI package (or search it on the tools network) and run.
 This will install the LabVIEW library and the required Windows application.